 - Highest educational qualification of the candidate

 The candidates are required to fill up all columns in the affidavit and no column can be left blank.
 If there is no information to be furnished against any item, appropriate remarks such as ‘NIL’ or ‘Not Applicable’ or ‘Not Known’ as applicable should be indicated in such column.
 The candidate should not leave any column blank.
 The Affidavit should be sworn by the candidate before an Oath Commissioner or Magistrate of first class or before a Notary Public.
+Each page of the affidavit should be signed by the candidate and the affidavit should bear on each page the stamp of the Notary or Oath Commissioner or Magistrate before whom the affidavit is sworn.

 Certified extract of electoral roll